openstack/kayobe/doc/source/configuration/network.rst

 Workload provisioning network (``provision_wl_net_name``)
     Name of the network used by the overcloud hosts to provision the bare metal workload hosts.
+Workload cleaning network (``cleaning_net_name``)
+    Name of the network used by the overcloud hosts to clean the baremetal workload hosts.
 Internal network (``internal_net_name``)
     Name of the network used to expose the internal OpenStack API endpoints.
 Public network (``public_net_name``)